 Brining is a process of using water and salt to help meat absorb more moisture into them, which prevents it from drying out once cooked.
 This process boosts the flavor, mostly for the thinner cuts.

-You make sure you allow your brine solution cool properly before adding your lamb into the solution.
-If you add it when it is still hot, the outside part of the lam will seize up, This is not a great for the texture.
+Make sure you allow your brine solution cool properly before adding your lamb into the solution.
+If you add it when it is still hot, the outside part of the lam will seize up, This is not great for the texture.

 3. Season the lamb before cooking

 If you do not have time to make a brine for your lamb meat, you can still enhance the flavor by seasoning the lamb with a good amount of salt.

 Salt awakens your taste buds so that you can taste all the subtle flavors of the lamb you are cooking.
 You also want to rub your lamb chop in a little olive oil before adding your salt to help it stick.

 Lamb is typically a leaner kind of meat, so adding a little extra fat can help with the crisping process and let the seasoning stick better.
 Feel free to add some pepper too.

 A marinade is a liquid you soak different foods in, generally meats.
 This is to give them more flavor and to tenderize the texture since lamb can be a leaner cut of meat, which makes it a little more prone to drying out as it cooks.

 Marinating is a great way to add extra flavor and maintain a moist and juicy texture, regardless of the cut of lamb you are using.
 You can use your favorite vinegar, pineapple juice, citrus juice, or wine, and then add salt, garlic, spices, sugars, and herbs.